bentheiii/envolved/docs/envvar.rst

     :param key: The key of the environment variable.
     :param type: A callable to use to parse the string value of the environment variable.
     :param default: The default value of the EnvVar if the environment variable is missing.
 If unset, an exception will be raised if the environment variable is missing.
-The default can also be set to :attr:`~envvar.discard` to indicate to parent :class:`SchemaEnvVars <envvar.SchemaEnvVar>` that this env var should be discarded from the arguments if it is missing.
+The default can also be a :class:`~envvar.Factory` to specify a default factory, or :attr:`~envvar.discard` to indicate to parent :class:`SchemaEnvVars <envvar.SchemaEnvVar>` that this env var should be discarded from the arguments if it is missing.
     :param description: A description of the EnvVar.
 See :ref:`describing:Describing Environment Variables`.
     :param validators: A list of callables to validate the value of the EnvVar.
 Validators can be added to the EnvVar